Zagreb VINOcom: Gems from Croatia’s Largest Wine Show

 We heard so many stories about a Master of Wine producing her own wine on the island of Hvar in Dalmatia.
 The island of Hvar is beautiful and has a long history of winemaking.
 Hvar is an easy place for someone to fall in love with, especially a Master of Wine.
 There are already a number of solid producers on Hvar including Zlatan Otok, Duboković and Tomić.

 We did not get a chance to try Jo Ahearne‘s wines during our previous stop in Hvar and were glad that both Jo and her wines were present at the show.
 We got a first-hand account of how she fell in love with Hvar and her winemaking journey.
 We also tasted her rosé made from the grape Darnekuša, which is indigenous to Hvar.
 She also makes a beautiful Plavac Mali that has not been released yet.
 Both of these wines show a lot of promise.

 - Ahearne Rosina Rosé 2015

 This is an interesting rosé made from the local variety Darnekuša.
 It has an intense cherry flavor as opposed to strawberry or strawberry cream that you normally find in most fresh rosé wines.
 A bolder and more serious rosé; this is meant to be more than just a summer quaffer.
-It is rich in the mouth and balanced without any residual sugar.
+It is textured in the mouth and balanced without any residual sugar.

 - Ahearne Plavac Mali 2014

 An impressive Plavac Mali with smooth flavors.
 The wine manages to keep the wild characteristics of Plavac Mali while appealing to international palates.
 It is a very perfumed wine, with cherry and earth flavors and a touch of barnyard.
 This is an elegant Plavac Mali.
 The tannins are smooth, which makes it drinkable even if it is still young.
-Not yet released.

 The Grand Cro Room